Take on the responsibilities of the next role to show you can do the work first

 That’s why when someone comes to me looking for a promotion, I’ll ask them to take on the extra responsibilities of the new job while continuing their current job.
 I don’t do this to take advantage of them or to intentionally underpay them.
 It’s just the best way for both of us to know if the person is up to the job at hand and whether they’re ready for the next level.
 It’s a trial by fire for everyone involved.
 If things don’t work out, we revert to the current situation.
 If they do, we start tracking towards the new position.

 As I used to tell the people who worked for me, no one is ever underpaid for long.
 If you prove yourself more and more valuable over time, your company will be forced to pay you or another firm will recognize your value and pay you instead.

 The point is that money takes time to work itself out.
-You need to look extra work and doing more than your job as an investment you’re making today to land bigger and better paying jobs down the road.
+You need to look at extra work and doing more than your job as an investment you’re making today to land bigger and better-paying jobs down the road.

 So, if you want to earn a promotion at work, don’t wait for it to land in your lap.
 Take the first step at engineering your own promotion.
 If you play the part, you’ll eventually get the job.